 Documentation related to a patch can be put at the beginning of a patch file.
 Quilt is careful to preserve all text that precedes the actual patch when doing a refresh.
-(This is limited to patches in unified format; see [4]).

 The series file is looked up in the root of the source tree, in the patches directory, and in the .pc directory.
 The first series file that is found is used.
 This may also be a symbolic link, or a file with multiple hard links.
 Usually, only one series file is used for a set of patches, so the patches sub-directory is a convenient location.